gvwilson/thirdbit/src/fiction/iffy/index.md

 She therefore wasn't surprised that when
-Sergeant Vassilenko led her downstairs and strapped her into a chair, what followed was a simple injection rather than something involving clubs, canvas bags, and electrodes.
+Sergeant Vassilenko led her downstairs and strapped her into a chair, what followed was a simple injection rather than something involving clubs, canvas bags, or electrodes.

 The panic that followed was very real, though.
 She knew it was just the effect of whatever drug she had been given,